jaredpar/jaredpar.github.io/_posts/2008-10-06-functional-c-providing-an-option.md

     }

 In this case we're not so bad off because we're dealing with a simple type.
-But what about more complex types???
-Consider for example a hypothetical Unfold method.??
+But what about more complex types' Consider for example a hypothetical Unfold method.
 The termination expression would be Option<Tuple<int,string>>.Empty.
-Anonymous types are even worse since they are unnamable and can not ever be the source of an option with this design.??
+Anonymous types are even worse since they are unnamable and can not ever be the source of an option with this design.
 This really pales in the usage category when compared with F#.

 Lets see if we can do better.

-First we could consider a design where we have a static creation method Empty which takes variables that aren't ever used.??
-This will give us the benefit of type inference but at the expense of an API which is faulty to the core.??
-It forces the user to create parameters that aren't ever used.??
+First we could consider a design where we have a static creation method Empty which takes variables that aren't ever used.
+This will give us the benefit of type inference but at the expense of an API which is faulty to the core.
+It forces the user to create parameters that aren't ever used.
 Definitely not a good design.

-This leaves us with using a solution that doesn't involve variables of the necessary type.??
-This essentially forces us into a non-generic solution since we need variables for type inference.??
+This leaves us with using a solution that doesn't involve variables of the necessary type.
+This essentially forces us into a non-generic solution since we need variables for type inference.
 This non-generic Option won't be compatible with our generic return type.
-But wait, what will the compiler do if two expressions have conflicting types???
-Eventually it will attempt to perform a conversion.??
+But wait, what will the compiler do if two expressions have conflicting types' Eventually it will attempt to perform a conversion.
 So if we make our non-generic empty Option convertible to any generic empty Option we can use the compilers type safety to our advantage.